How to Get Better Gas Mileage

-With gasoline prices continuing their wild fluctuations, many consumers are demanding more fuel-efficient cars and trucks.
-Automakers have responded by offering gas-sipping subcompact cars and gas-electric hybrid vehicles.
-But what are consumers to do when they have four years of payments left on a gas-hogging, V8-powered SUV?
+As gasoline prices continue to rise, many consumers are demanding more fuel-efficiency in their cars and trucks.
+Many automakers have responded by offering gas-sipping hybrid cars and electric vehicles.
+But consumers who have four years of payments left on a gas-guzzling, V8-powered SUV are surely wondering how to get better gas mileage.

 Up Next